 There are also overnight trips being offered for an additional 1,500 Baht or so a night (negotiable with the travel agents) and that includes the accommodation (tent) on the island as well as all meals.
 If I will ever do this trip again I’d definitely go for that option as you can experience the paradise-like beaches without the crowds and also get to see the sunset (and sunrise).
 Update: Due to environmental reasons, overnight trips are currently not offered.

 The speed boat trip takes about 1 hour and 15 minutes from Khao Lak to the first of the four islands you are visiting and that’s one of the two spots where you are snorkeling for about 30 minutes.
-The corals are so-so, but the fish are plenty, colorful and really worth the jump in the salt water.
+The corals are so-so, but the fish are plenty, colorful and really worth the jump into the salt water.

-After that, the boat travels to one of the bigger islands in the archipelago where the lunch buffet is already prepared and during the one hour stay here you can also walk through the bush for 10 minutes to a beach that is beautiful but crowded with other day-trip travelers.
+After that, the boat cruises to one of the bigger islands in the archipelago where the lunch buffet is already prepared and during the one hour stay here you can also walk through the bush for 10 minutes to a beach that is beautiful but crowded with other day-trip travelers.

 No time to take a swim here though.
 I just took a few photos as I already had to rush back to our boat.

 The journey continues to the third island, just another 10 minutes and that’s the second snorkeling spot.
 Just hope you arrive before the Chinese.

 After another 30 minutes or so snorkeling, we made our way to the fourth and final island and the highlight of the whole trip: Similan Island.